SimoneMic/monteporzio_ergocub_demo/README.md

    ```

 **10. Start the ergoCubEmotions on the robot HEAD:**
-On the yarpmanager, start the ergoCubEmotions in
+On the yarpmanager, start `ergoCubEmotions` module in Entities -> Applications -> ergoCubEmotions